How to Work With a Book Cover Designer

 That being said, there is a right way to give feedback to a designer if you really don’t like their ideas.
 Instead of just saying “no,” specify which ideas you like and which you don’t.
 If you like a certain image, but not the title font, make sure to let them know.
 Within that, try to tell your designer what you like or dislike about cover elements so they know what direction to go in for a second round.

-A great cover designer will still need you doing your part—in this case, that means detailed communication and staying open to their expert input.
+A great cover designer will still need you to do your part—in this case, that means detailed communication and staying open to their expert input.

 The Ultimate Guide to Master Your Book Design_Free Download